elijah-dot/Angular-project-Github/README.md

 ## Description

-<p>it is a website that gives programmers the oppotunity to know one another and work together in creating websites while exchanging ideas</p>
+<p>it is a website allows you to search for you github account and repositories making work easier for the user.</p>

 ![project101!](./src/assets/images/project101.png)